 Mini ITX motherboards, as you see above, do NOT support two graphics cards as they only have one x16 slot.

-The larger ATX and micro ATX motherboards have enough space to offer 2 x PCIe x16 slot.
+The giant ATX and micro ATX motherboards have enough space to offer 2 x PCIe x16 slots.

 Also Read: Can You Use AMD GPU with Intel CPU?

 Also Read: Can B Series Motherboards Overclock?

 1. How Many Graphics Cards can a Motherboard Support?